Made in America Since 1972.

 • Up to 100 minutes, depending on power state and charging with the included adaptor

 • Yes, both the battery and sensor can be replaced in the field.
-Refer to the manual for the procedure or contact AimSafety technical support for more details.
+For the procedure, refer to the manual or contact AimSafety technical support for more details.

 • EMC directive(2004/108/EC), RoHS2